-There are no potential conflicts of interest between the duties to the Company of the members of the Board of Directors and the senior management and their private interests.
+To the Company's knowledge, there are no potential conflicts of interest between the duties to the Company of the members of the Board of Directors and the senior management and their private interests.
 The Company has set up measures to prevent potential conflicts of interest between the directors and the Company, as described in section 15.3.2 of this reference document.